JaxomofRuatha/ls2-extra-mods-unofficial/mod-details/RusticChildren.md

 **Extra Notes:**

-I want to replace this with RS Children if I can get it to work, but this is a much simpler solution to make at least some of the kids look a little less potato for the moment.
+I have Realistic RS Children working [here](/mod-details/RealisticRSChildren.md), but this is a simpler solution to make at least some of the kids look a little less potato if you'd rather go that route.